ennuicastr/libspecbleach.js/README.md

 the C API.
 See `examples/denoise_demo_oo.js` and `examples/adenoise_demo_oo.js` for examples of the OO API.

-The remainder of this document is the original `noise-repellent`'s README, and is not JavaScript-specific.
+The remainder of this document is the original libspecbleach's README, and is not JavaScript-specific.